jeong-tae/MemN2N/README.md

 This repository implement the End-to-End Memory Network[] using tensorflow.
 All the hyper-parameter and dataset are same as written in the paper. there is different, but somehow, because of ambiguous details and understanding.
 Also my lack of ability to reproduce.
+At present, this model almost reproduces the original.

 ## Description